 Wood laminate flooring

 Laminate is a synthetic material that mimics the look of timber with a wood-like veneer on top.
 It’s not actual timber, although sometimes it can be combined with natural wood.
-Laminate material is very durable and easy to clean, needing very little maintenance.
+Laminate material is easy to clean and quite durable, needing very little maintenance.

 Maintaining Timber Floors